YIHA-III: Syrian civil war

 The Turkish military has utilized the YIHA drone against High-value targets during operations in Northern Syria.

 Pakistan

-The YIHA drones in service with the Pakistan Air Force have been deployed in anti-terrorist operations.
+The YIHA drones in service with the Pakistan Air Force have been deployed in anti-terrorist operations in Balochistan and Khyber Paktunkhwa.
 In 2024, the Pakistan Armed Forces carried out Operation Marg Bar Sarmachar in which they targeted terrorist hideouts located in Iran's Sistan and Baluchestan Province.

 In May 2025, many YIHA drones were deployed in combat missions against various Indian military targets both in Indian Administered Kashmir and mainland India as part of Operation Bunyan-un-Marsoos.

-The Indian military claimed it had shot down more than 400 "Byker" YIHA-III kamikaze drones.
+In February and March 2026, YIHA-III loitering munitions were deployed against military bases of the Islamic Emirate of Afghanistan during Operation Ghazab-lil-Haq.

+Democratic Republic of the Congo

+Between January 21 and February 1, 2026, Bangoka International Airport, located outside Kisangani, in the Democratic Republic of the Congo, was targeted by multiple loitering munitions launched by the March 23 Movement.
+Debris recovered from the scene were consistent with YIHA drones.
+It is believed that the drones were supplied by the Rwandan Defence Forces.
+The Armed Forces of the Democratic Republic of the Congo (Forces armées de la République démocratique du Congo: FARDC) subsequently shot down two more loitering munitions near the village of Mikenge, Nord Kivu province, on 10 March 2026 which suggested widespread usage with M23.